chipsalliance/firrtl/spec/spec.md

 In FIRRTL, indentation is significant.
 Indentation must consist of spaces only---tabs are illegal characters.
 The number of spaces appearing before a FIRRTL IR statement is used to establish its *indent level*.
 Statements with the same indent level have the same context.
-The indent level of the `circuit` declaration must be zero.
+The indent level of the `circuit`{.firrtl} declaration must be zero.

-Certain constructs (`circuit`, `module`, `when`, and `else`) create a new sub-context.
+Certain constructs (`circuit`{.firrtl}, `module`{.firrtl}, `when`{.firrtl}, and
+`else`{.firrtl}) create a new sub-context.
 The indent used on the first line of the sub-context establishes the indent level.
 The indent level of a sub-context is one higher than the parent.
 All statements in the sub-context must be indented by the same number of spaces.
 To end the sub-context, a line must return to the indent level of the parent.

-Since conditional statements (`when` and `else`) may be nested, it is possible to create a hierarchy of indent levels, each with its own number of preceding spaces that must be larger than its parent's and consistent among all direct child statements (those that are not children of an even deeper conditional statement).
+Since conditional statements (`when`{.firrtl} and `else`{.firrtl}) may be nested, it is possible to create a hierarchy of indent levels, each with its own number of preceding spaces that must be larger than its parent's and consistent among all direct child statements (those that are not children of an even deeper conditional statement).

 As a concrete guide, a few consequences of these rules are summarized below:

-- The `circuit` keyword must not be indented.
+- The `circuit`{.firrtl} keyword must not be indented.

-- All `module` keywords must be indented by the same number of spaces.
+- All `module`{.firrtl} keywords must be indented by the same number of spaces.

 - In a module, all port declarations and all statements (that are not children of other statements) must be indented by the same number of spaces.